Emmacharleswilson/model-search/README.md

 [Live application can be found here](https://model-search.herokuapp.com/)

-This is a command-line-interface application designed for a user to access models, retrieve models by a certain catagory, edit existing models & add new models.
+This is a command-line interface application designed for a user to access models, retrieve models by a certain category, edit existing models & add new models.
 This project has been designed for educational purposes and uses the Code Institutes mock terminal to run.

 ---
 ## UX
 To begin planning this project I started first with UX, designing the logic of the programme based upon the user stories.
-As this is a command-line application there is no design featured as HTML & CSS have not been used.
+As this is a command-line application there is no design featured as HTML & CSS has not been used.

 ### Strategy
 User Stories: